-This study was an eye opener for me, since my intuition was that a higher carb vegan diet would be ineffective for managing diabetes.
-It compared a low-fat vegan diet with recommendations based on the American Diabetes Association Guidelines from 2003.
+This study compared a low-fat vegan diet with recommendations based on the American Diabetes Association Guidelines from 2003.

-I’m not digging into the details on this to discuss the changes in medications.
-All I wanted to highlight was that a vegan diet was more effective than recommending what the American Guidelines proposed at the time.
-This diet was higher in carbs then the traditional guidelines, meaning that only looking at carbohydrate intake would be overly simplistic.
-The key point of this is to stay open minded and notice that there are MANY ways to get results and improve health outcomes with diabetes.
+This diet was higher in carbs than the traditional guidelines, meaning that only looking at carbohydrate intake would be overly simplistic.
+The key point of this is to stay open-minded and notice that there are MANY ways to get results and improve health outcomes with diabetes.

 There are many factors in this, but I’ll focus on 3 components that I think are major barriers:

-Decreasing carbohydrates is so effective at reducing BGL’s that right off the bat you need to make medication changes if the reduction in carbs is drastic enough.
-If you don’t adjust insulin levels and then you reduce carbohydrate consumption, there is a risk of having a hypo.
+Decreasing carbohydrates is effective at reducing BGL’s that right off the bat.
+If you are on medications already, you need to make medication changes if the reduction in carbs is drastic enough.

 It seems simple: why don’t you just reduce insulin/medication?
-The reason it is more complicated is because that would take other members of the medical team to do this appropriately.
-As a dietitian, I never tell a client to change their medications.
-The most I do is advocate for changes.
+The reason it is more complicated is that would take other members of the medical team to do this appropriately.

-What if you get past that first barrier and the medications are changed, but the client doesn’t comply with the diet?
+What if you get past that first barrier and the medications are changed, but the client doesn’t stick to the diet?
 Then their BGL’s and HbA1C will increase.
 The first rule of being a dietitian is to “do no harm.”
 This is potentially a reason why people avoid going down this route, even if they believe it is more effective.